lea-cohausz/lea-cohausz.github.io/aboutme.md

 subtitle: Education, Projects, Interests, and all of that...
 ---

-My name is Lea Cohausz and I'm a PhD student specializing in Artificial Intelligence at the University of Mannheim.
-I have the notorious habit of being interest in many things which is reflected in pretty much every aspect of my life.
+My name is Lea Cohausz and I'm a PhD student specializing in Artificial Intelligence at the <a href="[https://www.w3schools.com/](https://www.uni-mannheim.de/dws/research/focus-groups/artificial-intelligence-prof-stuckenschmidt/)">University of Mannheim</a>.
+I have the notorious habit of being interested in many things which is reflected in pretty much every aspect of my life.
 Let's start with my research interests:

-- AI-Planning for Goal and Plan Recognition
+- AI-Planning and Reinforcement Learning for Goal and Plan Recognition
-- Reinforcement Learning (in the context of Goal Recognition but not limited to that)
 - Educational Data Mining
 - relating to that: XAI
+- reasoning about human behavior in general

 ### Education